 Brandon received a Bachelor's Degree in Psychology and a Bachelor's Degree in Religious Studies from Michigan State University in 2013, and went on to get a Master's Degree in Clinical Mental Health Counseling from Eastern Michigan University in 2018.
-He has experience working with adults, teens, couples, groups, and LGBTQ+ adults and teens.
-Brandon specializes in working with anxiety, depression, trauma, and spiritual concerns.
+He is skilled in working with anxiety, depression, trauma, gender identity issues, and spiritual concerns.

 He approaches counseling from a person-centered perspective and believes that the best way to help his clients is collaboratively.
 He uses a wide-range of therapeutic interventions and techniques that best fit clients and their needs, and he has some additional training in experiential, here-and-now interventions.
 He works with couples, pre-teens, teens, families, and adults.

 Brandon lives locally with his partner and is passionate about discovering and exploring new and challenging music, in-depth film analysis and discussion, literature, fountain pens, and fashion.

 Marlene received her Bachelor’s Degree in Sociology with a concentration in Criminal Justice and a Psychology minor.
 She received her Masters Degree in Clinical Mental Health from Siena Heights University.